 Once you decide to start a storytelling initiative, it’s time to rally support within your company and get people excited to participate.
 You’ve already got buy-in from leadership, because they understand how the right talent enables their business strategy.
 Now you need to get everyone else in the company onboard.
 This is critical, because you can’t tell employee stories with your employees!.

-Your internal communications should answer potential questions that staff might have about their part in employee storytelling.
+Your internal communications should not just announce your initiative, but answer potential questions that staff might have about their part in employee storytelling.
 You should also set expectations to build a comfort level with people that this will be a positive experience for them.

 Frame the initiative around the employees

 Employees will want to know “why are we doing this” and the way that you frame your answer will have a big impact on their response.
 Often times people are uncomfortable with being placed front and center, so telling them that this is a “spotlight” on them might not be the best thing to say.

 Instead, tell employees that the best way to recruit more people like them is to let people look at the company through their eyes.
 The way to do that is to tell the story of their experiences.